-The major in economics and statistics provides students with a grounding in economic theory comparable to that provided by the general economics major, yet additionally exposes students to a significantly more rigorous and extensive statistics training than is provided by the general major.
-This program is recommended for students with strong quantitative skills and for those students who are contemplating graduate studies in economics.
+The major in economics-statistics provides students with a grounding in economic theory comparable to that of the general economics major, but also exposes students to a more rigorous and extensive statistics training.
+This program is recommended for students with strong quantitative skills and for those contemplating graduate studies in economics.

 Two advisers are assigned for the interdepartmental major, one in the Department of Economics and one in the Department of Statistics.
-Please note that the economics adviser can only advise on the economics requirements and the statistics adviser can only advise on the statistics requirements.
+The economics adviser can only advise on economics requirements and the statistics adviser can only advise on statistics requirements.